Wilfrid Laurier University: Lazaridis School of Business & Economics

 The Lazaridis School of Business & Economics is the business school of Wilfrid Laurier, and is located in Waterloo, Ontario.
 With more than 160 full-time and 60 part-time faculty, the school is the largest faculty at Wilfrid.
 As of 2018, the School had over 30,000 alumni.
-In 2010, it was named an "outstanding business school" by The Princeton Review, which acknowledged that "We are pleased to recommend Laurier as one of the best institutions students could attend to earn an MBA".
+In 2010, it was named an "outstanding business school" by The Princeton Review.
 The school is accredited by the Association to Advance Collegiate Schools of Business (AACSB International) for all of its undergraduate, master's, and PhD programs.

 History

 Originally the "School of Business & Economics," it was renamed in September 2015 after Mike Lazaridis, co-founder of Research In Motion, and former Chancellor of the University of Waterloo.
 The re-branding followed a 2015 announcement of his pledge of $20-million for a new technology-focused management institute at the business school.
 In 2016, the School moved to the new Lazaridis Hall building.